Jeiwan/uniswapv3-book/src/milestone_2/generalize-minting.md

 # Generalized Minting

-Now, we're ready to update `mint` function so we don't need to hard code values anymore and can calculate them instead.
+Now, we're ready to update the `mint` function so we don't need to hard code values anymore and can calculate them instead.

 ## Indexing Initialized Ticks

 Recall that, in the `mint` function, we update the TickInfo mapping to store information about available liquidity at ticks.
-Now, we also need to index newly initialized ticks in the bitmap index–we'll later use this index to find next initialized tick during swapping.
+Now, we also need to index newly initialized ticks in the bitmap index–we'll later use this index to find the next initialized tick during swapping.

-First, we need to update `Tick.update` function:
+First, we need to update the `Tick.update` function:
 ```solidity
 // src/lib/Tick.sol
 function update(